The diversity-multiplexing tradeoff of the MIMO Z interference channel: GDMT with No CSIT

-\begin{proof} The first part of the Theorem follows from Lemma~\ref{lem:IML-dmt-exponents}, and the second part of the Theorem follows from the fact that the IIML scheme is only one of the numerous transmit-receive schemes that are possible on the ZIC. \end{proof}
+\begin{proof} The first part of the theorem follows from Lemma~\ref{lem:IML-dmt-exponents}, and the second part of the theorem follows from the fact that the IIML scheme is only one transmit-receive schemes among others that are possible on the Z-IC. \end{proof}

-Although the computation of $d_{s,(M_1,N_1,M_2,N_2)}^{\textrm{IML}}(r_s)$ and hence characterization of the lower bound to the No-CSIT DMT of a general ZIC with arbitrary number of antennas at each node require application of numerical methods, in what follows, we shall provide closed form expressions for it for various special cases.
-We shall see that for two special classes of ZICs this lower bound meets the upper bound, i.e., the FCSIT DMT of the channel.
+Although the computation of $d_{s,(M_1,N_1,M_2,N_2)}^{\textrm{IIML}}(r_s)$ and hence characterization of the lower bound to the No-CSIT GDMT of a general Z-IC with arbitrary number of antennas at each node require the application of numerical methods, in what follows, we shall provide closed-form expressions for it for various special cases.
+We will see that for two special classes of Z-ICs this lower bound meets the upper bound, i.e., the CSIT GDMT of the channel.
 We start with the case where all the nodes have equal number of antennas.